vercel/next.js/docs/basic-features/image-optimization.md

 With static `import`s, you only need to provide the `src` prop.
 The `width`, `height`, and `blurDataURL` props will automatically be populated.
 Alt text is still needed separately.

+Note: image imports support is only available when leveraging webpack 5 in Next.js.

 ```js
 import Image from 'next/image'
 import profilePic from '../public/me.png'